 Big Cypress National Preserve is a place of wonder and this forested wetland is rich with a variety of ecological processes.
 Fire, flooding, hurricanes, and occasional freezing temperatures shape the South Florida landscape.
 Home to the Florida Panther, as well as a rich array of sub-tropical flora and fauna, the expansive National Preserve is one of the National Park Service’s largest fire programs managing more acres of active fire than entire regions of the US.
 With over twenty five years of fire monitoring and research, NPS fire managers work together to apply fire in ever-changing conditions.
 The 729,000-acre watershed at the southern tip of Florida is the juxtaposition of vast wildlands adjacent to urban Florida and presents fascinating challenges for fire management.
 This complex ecosystem is critical to the survival of a host of threatened species.
 Exotic invasive species and hydrological alterations are part of the restoration and management story.

-Additional Important Details: This tour leaves the conference hotel on Friday afternoon.
+Additional Important Details: This tour leaves the conference hotel on Friday afternoon at 2pm.
 Participants will stay overnight at the Ivey House in Everglades City (http://www.iveyhouse.com).
 A block of rooms will be reserved.
 Participants will be responsible for their own lodging and dinner expenses.
 Participants will meet at the Big Cypress National Preserve Visitor Center for Orientation Saturday morning.
-We will complete our field trip early after noon on Saturday to allow for a relaxing ride back to the Orlando area in time for your evening meal.
+We will complete our field trip early afternoon on Saturday and expect to return to the hotel by 6pm.